Jonikalus/OakBot/README.md

 # Features
 The basic stuff like any other Twitch bot out there but with additions;
+- Chatty like chat, where you can open individual sub-chats of Viewers for easier access to their messages.
 - Output data (as much as viable/usefull) to json/text files (possibly websocket) for use in dynamic html5 overlays.
 - Multiple giveaway system with each their own settings and entry list for when one is not enough.
 - Discord integration -> set the playing game to for example 'LIVE: {game set on Twitch}'.